nf-core/pixelator/docs/output.md

 </details>

+This step uses the `pixelator single-cell collapse` command.

+The `collapse` command removes duplicate reads and performs error correction.
+This is achieved using the unique pixel identifier and unique molecular identifier sequences to check for uniqueness, collapse and compute a read count.
+The command generates a QC report in JSON format.
+Errors are allowed when collapsing reads if `--algorithm` is set to `adjacency` (this is the default option).

+The output format of this command is an edge list in CSV format.

 ### Compute connected components

-This step uses the `pixelator single-cell graph` command.
-The input is the edge list dataframe (CSV) generated in the collapse step and after filtering it by count (`--graph_min_count`), the connected components of the graph (graphs) are computed and added to the edge list in a column called "component".

-The graph command has the option to recover components (technical multiplets) into smaller components using community detection to find and remove problematic edges.
-(See `--multiplet_recovery`).
-The information to keep track of the original and new (recovered) components are stored in a file (components_recovered.csv).

 <details markdown="1">
 <summary>Output files</summary>